Simon-K-Schaefer/ManifoldX/README.md

 │   │   └──Interaction_*_AC.fxout
 │   ├── AAB13/
 │   ├── interactions-summary.tsv
-│   └── indiv_interactions-summary.tsv
+└── └── indiv_interactions-summary.tsv
-├── folder3/
-└── file6.txt
 ```

 ## Troubleshooting

-* THe FoldX license is not perpetual and requires annual redownloads of FoldX with a refreshed license.
+* The FoldX license is not perpetual and requires annual redownloads of FoldX with a refreshed license.
   The license runs out every year at 31th of December.

 * The Pipeline produces intermediary structures as output.
 This requires large amount of disk space.